PBearson/ESP32_Secure_Boot_Tutorial/README.md

 ## 5. Burn secure bootloader key into eFuse

-The secure bootloader key is also generated and stored in the following path: _build/bootloader/secure-bootloader-key-256.bin_.
+The secure bootloader key is stored in the following path: _build/bootloader/secure-bootloader-key-256.bin_.
 Now we need to burn this key into the BLOCK2 eFuse:

 ```
 espefuse.py burn_key secure_boot_v1 build/bootloader/secure-bootloader-key-256.bin